 Each evening your cabin steward will bring the schedule for your next day.
 Along with that schedule is usually a handful of flyers advertising everything from spa services to sales at stores on the ship.

 Frankly, it’s a bit of a surprise how much of this material you’ll get.
-It overshadows the useful material that’s left at your door and can remind you of the junk mail you get back home.
+It overshadows the useful material that’s left at your door (like the daily schedule) and can remind you of the junk mail you get back home.

 This is done to advertise to passengers in the hopes that they will spend more money on the ship.